smadhukumar/kafka/target/target.md

 2. On the GoldenGate **Overview** page, click **Create Deployment**.

     ![Deployments page](images/create-deployment-select.png "")
 3. You may need to select a compartment.
-Under List Scope, from the Comparment dropdown, expand the root compartment, and then select the compartment **LiveLabCompartment**.
+Under List Scope, from the Compartment dropdown, expand the root compartment, and then select the compartment **LiveLabCompartment**.

 4. In the Create Deployment panel, enter **OCI GoldenGate Big Data** for Name.